arturylab/ai-quizlab/README.md

 ## 📝 Usage

 - 🧑‍🏫 **Teachers:** Register via the `/register` page, then log in to upload student lists, manage quizzes, and edit your profile.
-Uploaded student lists are stored as JSON files in the `/json` folder and can be downloaded as CSV.
+Uploaded student lists are stored in the database and can be downloaded as CSV.
+Passwords are only available for download immediately after upload or reset.
 - 👨‍🎓 **Students:** Log in with credentials provided by their teacher to access quizzes.
 Session timeouts ensure secure access.
 - ⚙️ **Profile Editing:** Teachers can update their name, school, and password from the profile page.
 - 📝 **Randomized Exams:** Each quiz is generated with a random selection of questions per subject and level.